GraceGRD/pyIthoRFT/README.md

-# IthoRemoteRFT
+# pyIthoRFT

-Itho RFT AUTO (536-0150) Virtual Remote Using the [evofw3 Gateway by ghoti57](https://github.com/ghoti57/evofw3).
+Python3 library for Itho RFT

+Controls Itho ventilation boxes / Heat Recovery Units (HRU).

 This project was developed during my free time, and contributions are welcome.

 ## Overview

-The primary objective of this project is to seamlessly integrate the Itho Heat-Recovery-Unit (HRU) with Home Assistant by emulating an RFT remote.
-This integration enables control of the HRU installation without disrupting the functionality of paired physical remotes.
-Unlike some other solutions that copy IDs from paired physical remotes, potentially causing odd behavior, this project ensures smooth operation.
+This library emulates the Itho RFT AUTO (536-0150) remote using the [evofw3 Gateway by ghoti57](https://github.com/ghoti57/evofw3) allowing the control of Itho ventilation / HRU units.

+The primary objective for this library is to be integrated with Home Assistant as a custom_component.

 **The supported functionality includes:**